Machine learning augmented diagnostic testing to identify sources of variability in test performance: Introduction

-While infection of Eurasian badgers is implicated in its persistence in large parts of GB and Ireland, the intractable nature of the problem has led to increased interrogation of the performance of the statutory testing tool, the ``skin'' or Single Intradermal Comparative Cervical Tuberculin (SICCT) test.
+While infection of Eurasian badgers is implicated in bTB persistence in large parts of GB and Ireland, the intractable nature of the problem has led to increased interrogation of the performance of the statutory testing tool, the ``skin'' or Single Intradermal Comparative Cervical Tuberculin (SICCT) test.
 The SICCT test is used for routine surveillance for bTB in the UK, Ireland, Portugal, and increasingly in France.
 Similar tests are used successfully around the world~\cite{OBrien2023}.
-While the SICCT test is known to have sub-optimal sensitivity~\cite{Karolemeas2012}, allowing for false negative results, the test is also highly specific~\cite{Goodchild2015} with a very low proportion of false positive results.
+While the SICCT test is known to have only moderate sensitivity~\cite{Karolemeas2012}, thus generating false negative results, the test is also highly specific~\cite{Goodchild2015} with a very low proportion of false positive results.
 High specificity is particularly important when the volume of testing is very high, and so it is a useful tool for detecting and controlling bTB in cattle herds~\cite{DeLaRua-Domenech2006}.
-Once an infected herd is detected through routine or targeted SICCT testing, or by routine post-mortem meat inspection in abattoirs (slaughter surveillance), and a bTB breakdown has been declared in that herd, the diagnostic sensitivity of the SICCT test is enhanced by short-interval (60-day) follow-up testing, use of a more severe threshold for the test, occasional removal of non-reactor animals as direct contacts, and supplementation of the SICCT test with parallel interferon gamma (IFN-$\gamma$) blood testing.
+Once an infected herd is detected through routine or targeted SICCT testing, or by routine post-mortem meat inspection in abattoirs (slaughter surveillance), and a bTB incident (hereafter referred to as ‘breakdown') has been declared in that herd, the diagnostic sensitivity of the SICCT test is enhanced by short-interval (60-day) follow-up testing, lowering the test-positive cut-off point, occasional removal of non-reactor animals as direct contacts, and supplementation of the SICCT test with parallel interferon gamma (IFN-$\gamma$) blood testing.